joy042219/EDM-portpofolio/Final Lab Task 3/task 3.md

 # Final Task 3: Table Manipulation
 ## Task Description
+Designed and manipulated a MySQL table named products by creating fields with appropriate data types and constraints.
+Implemented a CHECK constraint to ensure positive pricing, inserted valid product data, and used ALTER statements to update the field length.
 Created and modified a MySQL table called "products" with appropriate data types and constraints, including a CHECK constraint for positive pricing.
 Inserted valid data and adjusted field lengths using ALTER statements.

 # Step 1